rbouckaert/starbeast3/workshop/README.md

 ## 4. Interpreting results

 First, we will view the MCMC chain of multispecies coalescent trees.
 We will use UglyTrees to do this.
-By default, the width of each species tree is proportional to the effective population size.
+By default, the width of each species tree node is proportional to the effective population size.

 **Step 4.1.** Go to [UglyTrees](www.uglytrees.nz)  and load species.trees as a species tree.
 Load ADORA3.trees, RAG2.trees, and SIM1.trees as gene trees.
 Press 'Draw Trees'.
 Use the arrow keys (left and right) to navigate through the posterior chain of estimated trees.

 **Question 4.1.** Can you find the three fossils on the tree?

 **Question 4.2.** Can you spot any coalescent events that occurred in a lineage older than the common ancestor of the two species?

 ![Selecting MRCA Priors](figs/fig6.png)